NeuroRing: Scaling Spiking Neural Networks via Multi-FPGA Bidirectional Ring Topologies and Stream-Dataflow Architectures: Results and Discussion

 \subsection{Beyond Neuroscience: Constraint Satisfaction Problem}

-To demonstrate that NeuroRing is not limited to neuroscience workloads, we apply it to Sudoku, formulated here as an SNN winner-takes-all network as described in Section \ref{workloads}.
-Three Sudoku benchmark puzzles are executed on a single FPGA using one NeuroRing core with 4096 neurons/core and one auxiliary Poisson-generator core.
-The same parameter set is used for all three instances, including 200~Hz stimulus and noise rates, inhibitory weight -100, stimulus/noise weights 200, synaptic delay 1.0~ms, and \gls{LIF} neuron parameters $dt=0.1$~ms, $C_m=250$~pF, $I_e=200$~pA, $\tau_m=20$~ms, $t_{ref}=2$~ms, $\tau_{syn,ex}=\tau_{syn,in}=5$~ms, $V_{reset}=-70$~mV, $E_L=-65$~mV, $V_{th}=-50$~mV, and $V_m \sim \mathcal{U}(-65,-55)$~mV.
+To demonstrate applicability beyond neuroscience, NeuroRing is evaluated on three Sudoku puzzles formulated as SNN winner-takes-all networks, following the NEST example in Section \ref{case_studies}.
+All instances use one NeuroRing compute core with 4096 neurons/core and one auxiliary Poisson spike generator core.
+The same parameter set is used for all three instances, including 200~Hz stimulus and noise rates, inhibitory weight $-100$, stimulus/noise weights 200, synaptic delay 1.0~ms, and \gls{LIF} neuron parameters $dt=0.1$~ms, $C_m=250$~pF, $I_e=200$~pA, $\tau_m=20$~ms, $t_{ref}=2$~ms, $\tau_{syn,ex}=\tau_{syn,in}=5$~ms, $V_{reset}=-70$~mV, $E_L=-65$~mV, $V_{th}=-50$~mV, and $V_m \sim \mathcal{U}(-65,-55)$~mV.
 Different puzzles may require retuning input-rate and synaptic-weight parameters; we leave systematic transferability analysis to future work.
 The solution is decoded from the digit population with the highest spike count in each cell.

 Figure~\ref{fig:sudoku_benchmarks} shows that all three puzzles are solved correctly.
-It shows stable performance across the instances, with end-to-end latency of 0.53--0.57~s, SNN execution latency of 0.06--0.07~s, and power of about 20.8~W. The higher energy per synaptic event compared with the cortical microcircuit case is due to the smaller number of synaptic events, so the fixed platform power is distributed over less spike-processing work.
+The results show stable performance across the instances, with end-to-end latency of 0.53--0.57~s, SNN execution latency of 0.06--0.07~s, and power of about 20.8~W. The higher energy per synaptic event compared with the cortical microcircuit case is due to the smaller number of synaptic events, so the fixed platform power is distributed over fewer spike-processing events.
 These results show that NeuroRing can support constraint satisfaction problems beyond neuroscience benchmarks on a compact single-FPGA configuration.